An extension of the communicative approach seeking to develop linguistic skills appropriate to students’ future career

 - Paper Structure

 The grammar content of the paper includes the subjunctive and present participle as well as revisiting grammar points from 200-level in more detail.
-Course materials provide cultural content from the Affaire Dreyfus through gastronomy and French popular music to the Macron presidency.
-Clips from recent French films are incorporated into classes.
+Course materials provide cultural content from the Affaire Dreyfus through French popular music to the Macron presidency.

 - Teaching Arrangements

 - There are four contact hours per week: three language classes and an oral class with a native speaker.

 A set of course materials are available for purchase from UniPrint or downloadable from Blackboard.
 The "French Grammar" handbook is recommended and may be purchased from UniPrint or the relevant chapters downloaded from Blackboard.